fbpx

 But here’s the thing: don’t go overboard!

-I once went through a phase where I was slapping every effect I could find onto my tracks.
+I once went through a phase where I was slapping all the best VST plugins I could find onto my tracks.

 The result?
 A muddy, overprocessed mess.
 Less is often more when it comes to effects.